Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

    :context: reset
    :include-source: True
    :output-base-name: plot-{counter}
+   :alt: A plot of 4*x*np.sin(x) - x**2/4 - 2*x from -10 to 10.
+The curve crosses the x-axis several times at irregular intervals.

    >>> import matplotlib.pyplot as plt
    >>> x = np.linspace(-10, 10, 10000) # 10000 evenly spaced points between -10 and 10